Skip to main content

 At school, children and youth may show some of these symptoms:

-• difficulty with planning, organizing, concentrating, and reasoning
+• trouble planning, organizing, concentrating, and reasoning

 • extra sensitive to what they think is criticism

-Children and youth with bipolar disorder may have other conditions that make learning more challenging such as:
+Children and youth with bipolar disorder may have other conditions that make learning more challenging, such as:

 What can be done?

-If you are concerned about a child or youth’s behaviour, it’s important to have a trained mental health professional (such as a psychiatrist or psychologist) evaluate the child.
+If you are concerned about a child or youth’s behaviour, it’s important to have a trained mental health professional evaluate the child.
 This needs to happen immediately if the child seems to be thinking about suicide or if their behaviour has become out of control.
-The best person to see is a professional who knows the symptoms and treatment of early-onset bipolar disorder.
+The best person to see is a professional such as a psychiatrist or psychologist who knows the symptoms and treatment of early-onset bipolar disorder.

 • sleep patterns